na-na-hi/renget/archive/lcbguide.md

 6. You'll be booted to login screen.
 Create new guest account, skip the tutorial and repeat.
 ## Monetization & Gacha
 **1. Identities**
-This is the main thing you'll be rolling for, it's equivalent to other gacha's units.
+This is the main thing you'll be rolling for, it's the equivalent to other gacha's units.
 There are three rarities, denoted by the number of 0s.
 Lowest is 0, highest is 000.
 The naming is related to the Kabbalah.

 You can level up your Identities (IDs) by using XP Tickets.
 You can also upgrade them in a different way, using a process called Uptying which requires Thread.
 Think of it as promotions.
-This gives them new moves, improves their rolls, gives them passives and better general stats.
+This gives them new skills, improves their speed rolls, gives them passives and better general stats.
 Uptying is a huge power boost, don't use unuptied Identities just because they have a higher rarity.
 If you Uptie an Identity to tier 3, you get new artwork and watchable story.
 000 Identities get pretty animated artwork.

 **2. E.G.O**
 You obtain E.G.O both from the gacha and the Battle Pass.
 This is equivalent to weapons/special moves in other gachas.
 There are 5 slots for each of the 5 rarities - ZAYIN, TETH, HE, WAW and ALEPH.
 Each one invokes a different attack and costs a different amount of in-battle resources.
 At the moment, there are only E.G.Os up to HE level.